 The wolf recovery goal for the NRM has been repeatedly reevaluated and improved as new scientific information warranted.
 Modifications of the 1987 recovery plan goals based on recent information, further analysis, and new scientific thinking were made in 1994 (Service 1994), 1999 (Service 1999), 2002 (Bangs 2002), 2008 (73 FR 10514, February 27, 2008), and in this rule.
-As a result of the court ruling, we have carefully reevaluated our recovery goal again and reaffirmed that "Thirty or more breeding pairs comprising some 300+ wolves in a metapopulation (a population that exists as partially isolated sets of subpopulations) with genetic exchange between subpopulations should have a high probability of long-term persistence" because it would contain enough individuals in successfully reproducing packs that were distributed over distinct but somewhat connected large areas of suitable habitat, to be viable for the longterm (Service 1994, p.
+As a result of the court ruling, we have carefully reevaluated our recovery goal again and reaffirmed that "Thirty or more breeding pairs comprising some 300+ wolves in a metapopulation (a population that exists as partially isolated sets of subpopulations) with genetic exchange between subpopulations should have a high probability of long-term persistence" because it would contain enough individuals in successfully reproducing packs that were distributed over distinct but somewhat connected large areas of suitable habitat, to be viable for the long-term (Service 1994, p.
 6:75).
 The vast majority of wolf experts throughout the world who were contacted believed the NRM wolf recovery goal represented the minimum criteria to describe a viable and recovered wolf population (Service 1994, p.
 6-75; Bangs 2002).

 Genetic studies in the NRM are continuing.
 While that work demonstrates that both human-assisted and natural genetic exchange has occurred in the GYA, the rate at which this exchange has naturally occurred in the GYA is being determined.
 However, vonHoldt et al. (2008) reported that "Based on migrant detection and assignment test our results suggest that adequate genetic connectivity exists between central Idaho and northwestern Montana populations, there is limited effective dispersal between central Idaho or northwestern Montana to GYA (although 15 unknown GYA individuals need to be resolved) and there have been no migrants genetically detected that have (naturally) dispersed into the YNP portion of the GYA."
 They went on to state "Since this analysis only includes samples up to 2004, and due to sample size limitations in some areas (GYA outside of YNP), adding more samples and including samples up to 2008 may alter interpretation.
 Specifically, genetic connectivity may be higher between GYA and other recovery areas than currently believed."
-We concur with this determination and will continue to provide genetic samples as possible, including from the recent successful dispersal and reproduction into YNP.
+We concurred with that determination.
+Indeed subsequent analysis confirmed offspring from some wolves that naturally dispersed into the GYA, as well as the wolf pups that were relocated into YNP in 1997, have been detected as additional samples were analyzed (Wayne 2009, pers. comm.).
+We will continue to collect and analyze genetic samples to monitor the genetic health of the NRM wolf population (Groen et al. 2008).